Hanser Alberto Player Props: White Sox vs. Royals

-The Chicago White Sox, including Hanser Alberto (hitting .267 in his past 10 games, with four doubles, two home runs, a walk and seven RBI), battle starter Brad Keller and the Kansas City Royals at Kauffman Stadium, Wednesday at 7:40 PM ET.
+Hanser Alberto -- batting .310 with four doubles, two home runs, two walks and eight RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brady Singer on the hill, on May 11 at 2:10 PM ET.

-In his last game, he went 1-for-4 with a double against the Royals.
+In his last appearance, he went 1-for-3 with an RBI against the Royals.

 Hanser Alberto Game Info & Props vs. the Royals